jscript-panel/jscript-panel.github.io/docs/docs/guides/styling-ranges-text.md

 ## Using `utils.CreateTextLayout`
 Use something like this if you want scrollable text, a single font and to apply different colours.

+!!! note
+	You can load this directly from the [Configuration Window](../configuration-window.md) `Samples` button `basic/SimpleScroll + Coloured Text`.

 !!! example
 	```js
 	// ==PREPROCESSOR==